-The sociology major is designed to provide a solid foundation for graduate studies in sociology.
-Students planning to enter social work, teaching, business, communications, law and Christian ministry could also benefit greatly from a major or minor in sociology.
+The sociology major is designed to provide a solid foundation for critically participating in contemporary society.
+Students planning to enter organizational development, social work, teaching, business, communications, pre-law, or Christian ministry would benefit greatly from a major or minor in sociology.